phemex/phemex-api-docs/Public-Contract-API-en.md

 <a name="tickersub"/>

 ### Subscribe 24 Hours Ticker
-On each successful subscription, DataGW will publish 24-hour ticker metrics for all symbols every 5 seconds.
+On each successful subscription, DataGW will publish 24-hour ticker metrics for all symbols every 1 second.

 * Request